What's the Difference Between Area and Perimeter?

-Students commonly make the mistake of finding area instead of perimeter, or vice versa.
+If you've ever switched the two of these up before, you're not the only one!
+The goal of this lesson is to help you understand the difference between area and perimeter.
 In simplest terms: area is the amount of space inside a shape, and perimeter is the distance around the outside of the shape.
+Let's look at some examples together.

 What is Area?